JackalLabs/canine-docs/docs/protocol/storageproviders/casual-build.md

 ---
 # Casual Storage Build

 You may be successful contributing to the network with an old computer you may have.
-If you are looking to purpose build a machine- here is the recommendations for casual a storage provider.
+If you are looking to purpose build a machine- here are the recommendations for casual a storage provider.

 | Component|Recommendation| Units |
 | ------------- |:-------------| :-----|